techpines/express.io/lib/README.md

 })
 ```

 You can also use the `AppIO` object to configure your io server.
-For available options, check out the [docs](https://github.com/LearnBoost/Socket.IO/wiki/Configuring-Socket.IO).
+For available options, check [here](https://github.com/LearnBoost/Socket.IO/wiki/Configuring-Socket.IO).

 ```js
 app.io.configure(function() {